 Boro North America

 Boro North America was founded in September 2013 to connect fans living across the US and Canada.
-We have people in most major North American cities who often meet up for games or parmos, and a lively Facebook group.
+We have people in most major North American cities, a lively Facebook group, and we often meet up virtually and in-person for games, parmos, and happy hours.

 All MFC Supporter groups are independent of MFC and are not run for or on behalf of MFC.
 The information contained on this page is for general information purposes only.
 Through this page you are able to link to other websites which are not under the control of MFC.
 We have no control over the nature, content or availability of those sites.
 The inclusion of any links does not imply a recommendation or endorse the views or opinions expressed within them.